Russia says West exploiting Syria deal to threaten force

 The rebels, fighting to end 40 years of Assad family rule, were angered by the U.S.-Russian accord to eliminate Syria's chemical weapons, saying it has distracted the world while Assad deploys a large conventional arsenal to crush his foes.

-In central Damascus, a mortar shell struck the Russian Embassy compound on Sunday, wounding three employees, the Foreign Ministry in Moscow said.
-None of the injuries was serious, it said in a statement.
+In central Damascus, a mortar shell struck the Russian embassy compound on Sunday, wounding three employees, the Foreign Ministry in Moscow said.
+None of the injuries were serious, it said in a statement.

-(Additional reporting by Khaled Yacoub Oweis in Amman, Dominic Evans in Beirut, Lesley Wroughton in Washington; Writing by Dominic Evans; Editing by Andrew Heavens and Eric Beech)
+(Additional reporting by Khaled Yacoub Oweis in Amman, Dominic Evans in Beirut, Lesley Wroughton in Washington; Writing by Dominic Evans; Editing by Andrew Heavens)